puneetkg/puneetkg.github.io/_posts/2022-01-10-complacency_kills.md

 Complacency can manifest in 2 major ways
 1. When current success can manifest complacency as 'I have Arrived' which keeps us from recognising we are not growing (*the vision of the future becomes blurry*)
-2. When there has been no success in a long time which discourages us from striving for improvement(*Maybe i'll stop trying, maybe i'll stop*)
+2. When there has been no success in a long time which discourages us from striving for improvement(*Maybe i'll stop trying, Maybe I’ll stop speaking up in meetings.
+Maybe where I’m at isn’t so bad after all*)

 Once recognised, Start by asking yourself a few questions:
 * What could I be doing every day to get better?